 - We grow a very negative mindset and notice more and more things to complain about.

 When we notice ourselves or our partners complaining, we can adopt a compassionate mind to stop ourselves from entering a negative mindset.
 It is easy for our mind to start complaining about our partner for complaining.
 What we can do is try and understand what our partner is indirectly asking for, what needs might temporarily go unmet, or what worries or fears are expressed as complaints.
 If we are the complainers, we need to take some time to let our minds slow down.
-Afterwards, we can ask ourselves what it is we feel we are missing or are unhappy about and consider taking action to create the change we are craving.
+Afterward, we can ask ourselves what it is we feel we are missing or are unhappy about and consider taking action to create the change we are craving.

 “You can’t live a positive life with a negative mind.”